Developmental Therapists and Social Workers

 Director of Developmental Therapy Services

 Kim is a developmental therapist who loves working with children and connecting with families.
 Kim earned her Bachelor of Arts in Telecommunications from Indiana University, her Master’s degree in Arts and Teaching from National-Louis University in Chicago, and holds a Type 04 State of Illinois Teaching Certificate in Early Childhood.
 Prior to her career at PlayWorks Therapy, Kim taught Pre-K for multiple Head Start programs around the city.
 It was during her tenure as a teacher that she learned about developmental therapy and recognized her passion for working one-on-one with children with developmental delays.
 She has experience working with children diagnosed with autism spectrum disorder, sensory processing concerns, a variety of genetic disorders, and global developmental delays.
 Kim loves developing a therapeutic relationship with the whole family and encouraging parents and caregivers to get involved in therapy sessions.
 In her spare time, Kim enjoys trying out new restaurants, spending time with family, exploring parks and street festivals, live music, and traveling.

 Brittany Hill, MS, MSW, LCSW, DT

-Brittany is a developmental therapist and licensed social worker who enjoys helping children meet their individual needs while also supporting caregivers and families.
+Brittany is a developmental therapist and licensed clinical social worker who enjoys helping children meet their individual needs while also supporting caregivers and families.
 Brittany earned her Bachelor of Science in Psychology from the University of Illinois at Chicago.
 She attended graduate school at Loyola University Chicago and Erikson Institute, earning her Master of Social Work and Master of Science in Child Development.
 Brittany’s experiences include working with children with generalized anxiety disorders, obsessive-compulsive disorders, autism spectrum disorder, regulation difficulties/sensory processing disorders, and global developmental delays.
 She has a passion for developing meaningful relationships and strengthening the parent-child relationship.
 Brittany enjoys the collaborative and supportive nature of the PlayWorks Therapy.
 She loves helping children reach their fullest potential while celebrating each success along the way.

 Outside of work, Brittany enjoys listening to music, playing volleyball, visiting with family, and snuggling up with her two cats.

 Kelly Scafidi, MSW, LCSW, DT

 Biking, boating, baseball, and yoga are just a few of her interests.
 Kelly enjoys spending time with her nieces, nephews, and dog.

 Rachel Weiser, MS, DT